 A Wife's Perspective on Retirement..Part 2

-In last Friday's post, Betty Has Her Say: A Wife's Perspective on Retirement she answered some questions I posed to her about our satisfying retirement.
+In a previous post, Betty answered some questions I posed to her about our satisfying retirement.
 I figured both you, and I, would be interested in her view of what the last nearly 12 years has been like.

 The response was strong, both in the number of clicks and comments.
 So, today here is part two..the last few questions...with Betty's unique perspective: